mkierzenka/SWDevProj/report/doc.md

 be another node of the network with it's own Key-Value store?
 Seems like having a dedicated Server which only handles registering new Clients would be cleaner, but that doesn't seem to fit with the provided example code.
 Any advice?

-We are unsure about how we want to store our data.
-Currently, our plan is store everything in one key-value store (dataframes and chunks).
-However, since these two serialized blobs will need to be handled differently, it might make sense to store dataframes and chunks in two separate stores.
-The dataframe store would need to be able to access the chunk store, and both stores would still need networking capabilities.

 Should each Client (KV store) always be connected to every other Client?
 Are we expecting